21st Century Treasure Quest #13

 The Shack (2017—Director: Stuart Hazeldine)

-This charming adaptation of William P. Young's best-selling 2007 Christian novel caters to a particular perspective on humanity, although its relatable and tough life lessons (theologically in check for the most part) manage to offer a meditative experience for any audience open to its fantasy fable world.
+This charming adaptation of William P. Young's best-selling 2007 Christian novel caters to a particular perspective on humanity, although its relatable and tough life lessons (theologically in check for the most part), manage to offer a meditative experience for any audience open to its fantasy fable world.
 The genial attitudes of the three divine persons (played by Octavia Spencer, Aviv Alush, and Sumire) overshadow star Sam Worthington's (Avatar) imperfect and often forcefully distracting American accent.

 Table 19 (2017—Director: Jeffrey Blitz)

 Writer-director Jeffrey Blitz's (Rocket Science) modest comedy-drama provides too little comedy or drama to make this decidedly worthwhile viewing.
-Blitz's poorly-paced script (co-developed with the Duplass brothers) centers on a misfit group of wedding reception guests, the actors (led by Anna Kendrick) of which wade into promising subplots without ever committing to them.
+Blitz's poorly-paced script (co-developed with the Duplass brothers) centers on a misfit group of wedding reception guests, the actors (led by Anna Kendrick) which wade into promising subplots without ever committing to them.
 As a result, the main characters undergo some semblance of emotional resolution, most of which come off as much ado about nothing.

 For more contemporary film reviews please see 21st Century Treasure Quest #14.